veddermatic/react_json_viewer/README.markdown

 The above creates a JSON viewer and will send an HTTP GET request to `http://someurl.com/theData.json` and renders it once it is loaded.
 Obviously any / all cross-domain caveats apply.

     var lol = {"one": "thing", "after": "another"};
-    React.renderComponent(
+    var aTree = React.renderComponent(
         <JSONTree data={lol} />, document.getElementById('content')
     );
+    // some time later...
+    aTree.loadDataFromURL('/data/directory/someFile.json');

-That would create a viewer and render the data contained in the `lol` variable.
+That would create a viewer and render the data contained in the `lol` variable, and then later load new data in from `/data/directory/someFile.json'`

 Once your data is rendered, clicking on any array or object node will expand or contract it.
-Its fun!<sup>*</sup>
+Its fun!*

 If you use this somewhere and you want to be a swell person, provide a link back to the project.

-<sup>*</sup>_May not actually be fun._
+*_May not actually be fun._

 ## Next Steps